 If you have thalassaemia, you might or might not need any treatment.
 It depends on how severe your symptoms are.

-People with severe thalassaemia may need blood transfusions every three to four weeks.
+People with severe thalassaemia may need blood transfusions every 3 to 4 weeks.
 People with less severe thalassaemia might need blood transfusions only occasionally, or not at all.

 Blood transfusions can cause a build-up of iron in the body, which can lead to heart and liver damage.
 People with frequent blood transfusions can take a medicine that helps bring the iron back to a safe level.